JCagain/ME-Path-Visualizer/README.md

-# Graph Visualizer
+# Path Visualizer

-A Java Swing application for visualising and interacting with a weighted, multi-floor Node/Exit graph.
+A Java Swing application for visualising and interacting with a weighted, multi-floor Node/Exit graph that stimulats the map of a building.
 Supports real-time passability toggling and shortest-path finding across floors.

 ---